lexcao/konverter/README.md

 * auto generate code like @Konvert when processing @Konvertable
 * support multiple @Konvertable processing by adding @To
 * refactoring using KonvertPoet and KonvertablePoet
+* refactoring using KonvertPoet by adding Import
+* remove unused code

 todo:

-* refactoring all code till now
+* refactoring ContractResolver
-* refactor contract to converter function
+* abstract processor

 ---
 Flow of the processing of @Konvert (old)